SrijanBadhya/Debsoc/Running the PES Debsoc.md

 If you don't get a reply on the mail, it's because the mail got lost in vk sirs inbox, so if you send a reminder or go talk to him personally, it'll be okay

-One more thing you can say if you want is that one time we told sucheta for cupd that she could come if she wanted to buy we would only reimburse half the amount, so like you get to keepyour conscience in check while also letting people know that being regular has perks
+One more thing you can say if you want is that one time we told sucheta for cupd that she could come if she wanted to buy we would only reimburse half the amount, so like you get to keep your conscience in check while also letting people know that being regular has perks

 And idk if this is like appropriate to include in the doc, but one tip I have to make sure any staff (especially the lazy fucks down in accounts) are friendly with you and work with you is to speak with them in kannada.
 You don't need to predominantly speak only in kannada, but whenever I felt like they were shutting down when I needed help with something I'd throw in a sentence or two in kannada and they would suddenly be helpful again.